Pay Rent Through Credit Card

 If you are facing a temporary cash crunch, paying ₹236 extra to keep ₹10,000 in your pocket for 50 days is much cheaper than taking a high-interest local loan or paying a "late fee" to your landlord.

-Tips for Maximizing the Reward Benefits while Paying Rent via Credit Card
+How Can You Maximize the Reward Benefits while Paying Rent via Credit Card?

-To improve your incentives or rewards on credit card rent payments, follow these pointers:
+To improve your incentives or rewards for credit card rent payments, follow these pointers:

 Want a Credit Card with High Limits & Rewards?